 Additionally, each of these locations has posted rules and regulations.
 It is your responsibility to know those.

-- Because Saltese is a natural, less developed area, you are required to "Pack it in, pack it out."
+Saltese is a natural area.
+You are required to "Pack it in, pack it out."
 Leave no trace that you were there.
-No toilets at Saltese Flats though there are some up the road at the Saltese Uplands parking lot.
+There are portable toilets available if the DMLC is closed.